helmfile/helmfile/docs/index.md

    --quiet, -q                             Silence output.
 Equivalent to log-level warn --kube-context value                    Set kubectl context.
 Uses current context by default --debug                                 Enable verbose output for Helm and set log-level to debug, this disables --quiet/-q effect
-   --no-color                              Output without color --log-level value                       Set log level, default info --namespace value, -n value             Set namespace.
+   --color                                 Output with color --no-color                              Output without color --log-level value                       Set log level, default info --namespace value, -n value             Set namespace.
 Uses the namespace set in the context by default, and is available in templates as {{ .Namespace }}
+   --chart value, -c value                 Set chart.
+Uses the chart set in release by default, and is available in template as {{ .Chart }}
    --selector value, -l value              Only run using the releases that match labels.
 Labels can take the form of foo=bar or foo!=bar.
                                            A release must match all labels in a group in order to be used.
 Multiple groups can be specified at once.
                                            --selector tier=frontend,tier!=proxy --selector tier=backend.
 Will match all frontend, non-proxy releases AND all backend releases.